Vanilla-Development/screenshare-bypass/README.md

 # Extra/Rant

 Fuck you purple for being an actual rat.
-Making a public one thats a lot better
+Rewrite coming soon

 # Overview